awsdocs/aws-control-tower-guide/doc_source/customize-landing-zone.md

 **Select AWS Regions**
 + You can customize your landing zone by selecting specific AWS Regions for governance\.
 Follow the steps in the AWS Control Tower console\.
 + You can select and de\-select AWS Regions for governance when you update your landing zone\.
-+ You can set the Region Deny guardrail to **Enabled** or **Not enabled**, and control user access to most AWS services in ungoverned AWS Regions\.
++ You can set the Region Deny control to **Enabled** or **Not enabled**, and control user access to most AWS services in ungoverned AWS Regions\.

-**Customize by adding optional guardrails**
+**Customize by adding optional controls**
-+ Strongly recommended and elective guardrails are optional, which means that you can customize the level of enforcement for your landing zone by choosing which ones to enable\.
-[Optional guardrails](optional-guardrails.md) are not enabled by default\.
++ Strongly recommended and elective controls are optional, which means that you can customize the level of enforcement for your landing zone by choosing which ones to enable\.
+[Optional controls](optional-controls.md) are not enabled by default\.
-+ The optional [Guardrails that enhance data residency protection](data-residency-guardrails.md) allow you to customize the Regions in which you store and allow access to your data\.
++ The optional [Controls that enhance data residency protection](data-residency-controls.md) allow you to customize the Regions in which you store and allow access to your data\.

 **Customize your AWS CloudTrail trails**
 + When you update your landing zone to version 3\.0 or later, you can choose to opt into or opt out of organization\-level CloudTrail trails managed by AWS Control Tower\.
 You can change this selection any time you update your landing zone\.
 AWS Control Tower creates an organization\-level trail in your management account, and that trail enters active or inactive status, based on your choice\.
 Landing zone 3\.0 does not support account\-level CloudTrail trails; however, if you require these, you can configure and manage your own trails\.
 You may incur additional cost for duplicate trails\.